i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/monitoring-resources/monitoring-basics/plugin-packs.md

 :::caution Mandatory

-After an **Upgrade** it is advised to synchronize the new plugins with the Pollers.
-Otherwise, the Central Manager performs the synchronization every 4 hours and you need to wait this time before the Poller is able to use the new Plugins.
+After an **Upgrade**, it is recommended to manually synchronize the new plugins with the Pollers.
+Otherwise, the Central Manager will perform the synchronization automatically every 4 hours, and the Pollers will not be able to use the new plugins until then.
 :::

 To manually synchronize the Plugins: